 The following are examples of those initiatives carried out in my graduate research at the University of Calgary.
-Each of the pieces utilized the digital presence workstation Artsmesh as the means for connecting audio between locations along with a custom software tool built in Max/MSP for calibrating network latency.
-More information on any of these pieces, the method for composing them, and the software used can be found in the document below.
+Each piece utilized the digital presence workstation Artsmesh as the means for connecting audio between locations along with a custom software tool built in Max/MSP for calibrating network latency.
+More information on any of these pieces, methods of composition, and the software used can be found in the document below.

-In instrumentation (human hands) and form (rhythmic phaseshifting), Topologies pays homage to Steve Reich’s Clapping Music, but the process does not function in exactly the same way.
-The piece was made out of a desire to plainly demonstrate how complex rhythmic interactions naturally reveal themselves in a piece of toporhythmic network music.
+In instrumentation (human hands) and form (rhythmic phaseshifting), Topologies pays homage to Steve Reich’s Clapping Music, however the process does not function in exactly the same way.
+The piece was made out of a desire to plainly demonstrate the rhythmic interactions that naturally reveal themselves in a piece of toporhythmic network music.

 Network Gyre was my first attempt at composing a toporhythmic network music performance.
 It was performed once between the University of Calgary and the Central Conservatory of Music in Beijing and once between the University of Calgary and Montana State University.
 The recording is from a performance between two locations on the University of Calgary campus.

-The term gyre refers to any spiral or vortex, in this piece it specifically refers to a system of ocean currents called the North Pacific Gyre.
+The term “gyre” refers to any spiral or vortex, in this piece it specifically refers to a system of ocean currents called the North Pacific Gyre.
 Each section of the piece corresponds to one of the four currents that travel back and forth between North America and Asia.
-The tempo is derived from the amount of time it takes audio to travel from Calgary to Beijing and back over a high speed research network (as of 2014).
-This creates the possibility for bi-located rhythms wherein different patterns are heard in each performance site.
+The tempo is derived from the audio signal’s round trip time between Calgary and Beijing over a high speed research network (as of 2014).
+This latency creates the possibility for bi-located rhythms wherein different patterns are heard in each performance site.

 Publication about the piece in the proceedings from the International Computer Music Conference: Network Gyre - Exercising the Network's Rhythmic Potential